 Types of washdown scales

 Floor washdown scales are durable and can handle bigger, heavier loads.
 Adam scales are also packed with more features.
 Our Warrior series is IP66 rated, can checkweigh, count parts, perform dynamic and percentage weighing, and more.
 Floor scales are great because they’re very versatile, allowing you to use a single scale to perform multiple functions.
 The Warrior series has optional relay triggers, so you can connect the scale to other devices to make large weighing tasks easier.
+These scales are often used in food processing areas, commercial warehouses and dockyards for weighing items in bulk.

 Which industries use washdown scales?